Mo-Gul/Mastering-Julia-Second-Edition/Code05/README.md

 **Examples.jl** -- Listings for all code which can be run in the REPL or uploaded to VS Code.

-**Examples.ipynb** -- Jupyter notebook of some of the code sniipets.
+**Examples.ipynb** -- Jupyter notebook of some of the code snippets.

 **Sympy.jl** -- Symbolic script to run in VSCode